 What is cellulite?

-In simple words, cellulite is the dimpled skin that looks like the orange peel (especially in severe cases).
+In simple words, cellulite is the dimpled skin that looks like an orange peel, especially in more severe cases.
 It most commonly appears on the thighs, hips, buttocks, and sometimes the abdomen.
-Cellulite occurs when the fat cells beneath your skin (that can grow due to lifestyle, diet, and hormones) pushes between the connective tissue, the vertical fibrous cords, and the thick collagen band between the muscles, and skin pull down as the fat pushes upward.
-It gives an uneven, lumpy appearance to your skin.
+Cellulite develops when fat cells beneath the skin; often influenced by lifestyle, diet, and hormones, push against the connective tissue and fibrous bands that anchor the skin to underlying muscles.
+As the fat pushes upward and the skin is pulled downward, an uneven and lumpy appearance forms.
+This is why many people seek an effective cellulite treatment to improve skin texture and smoothness.

 Who is likely to have cellulite?